 Existing sites are paved and most of the construction is expected to occur on these existing paved surfaces; therefore, large potentially noise intensive construction equipment would not be needed to prepare the site, build enclosures and install control equipment.
 A 52 foot by 52 foot section of concrete would be removed along with soil to a depth of two feet at most and a new concrete pad could be poured to support the secondary control of a dryer.
 Table 2-6 presents construction noise levels from typical construction equipment.
 The affected facility operations currently include diesel truck traffic to deliver recycled batteries and ship recycled lead product.
 Based on Table 2-6, truck noise levels are around 82 dBA at 50 feet.
-Construction would increase the noise levels to around 85 dBA at 50 feet from the center of construction activity.
-The closest resident to either facility is about 850 feet.
+Construction would increase the noise levels to around 85 dBA at 50 feet.
 Using an estimated six dBA reduction for every doubling in distance, the noise levels at the closest resident would be indistinguishable from background.
 In general, given ambient noise levels near affected facilities, noise attenuation (the lowering of noise levels over distances), and compliance with local noise ordinances, potential construction noise impacts are not expected to be significant.